cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 To make your code editing easier, make sure to include your command in a shell script and then run it using `bash`.
 Also, make sure to activate the Nextflow mamba environment (`mamba activate nextflow`) before you run the script.

+**Note:** some of these pipelines take a long time to run.
+Once you initiate the pipeline and it seems to be running successfully, you can indicate to the trainers that you have completed the exercise.

 :::{.panel-tabset group=workflow}
 #### RNA-seq